Minnesota Pre-Law Scholars (MPLS) Program

 - Attending one scheduled individual appointment with staff during the summer

-- Completing all Kaplan homework by the due date, with the exception of two assignments (must be made up within one week of original due date)
+- Completing all homework by the due date, with the exception of two assignments which must be made up within one week of original due date

-- Reporting all practice test scores to Kaplan and the Admissions Office
+- Reporting all practice test scores to The Princeton Review

-- May 8, 2015 – Decisions will be emailed to all applicants
+- Early May 2017 – Decisions will be emailed to all applicants

-- Fall 2015 – Seat deposits are sent back to MPLS students who completed the program
+- Fall 2017 – Seat deposits are sent back to MPLS students who successfully completed the program

 - Letter of recommendation (optional)

 Completed applications may be emailed/scanned (preferred) or mailed to:

 Att: Admissions Office

 290 Mondale Hall